Magizuki/Hotel-Management-Website/README.md

 # Hotel-Management-Website

-This is my group frontend and backend website project to fullfil database assignment in our university.
+This is my group frontend and backend website project to fulfill database assignment in our university.

 Note : The name of the hotel is not real.